Top Time Saving Tips To Speed Up Your Job Search [In Singapore]

 Activate Your Networks

-Before jobs are posted to the public, the inside information is available from people.
-Social and professional networks can help you know when a job is about to come.
+Before jobs are posted to the public and on job boards, the inside information is available from certain people.
+Social and professional networks can help you know when a job is about to become available.
 Some companies also hire through internships and management programs.

 Fresh graduates and people who have taken a break from formal jobs for some time can benefit from such positions.
 You can also use volunteer programs to engage with a company.
 During these associate programs, one can create a network within the company that will help him get a job in the future.